 The Chargeback Process: Representment

 Once issuing banks raise disputes, merchants have either 20, 30 or 45 calendar days (depending on the card company) to respond.
 They do so by submitting a document called a representment.
-In the representment they will attempt to rebut your reasons for a chargeback.
+The representment is the merchant’s opportunity to rebut your reasons for a chargeback.
 If the merchant does not file a representment, your temporary credit will be re-classified as permanent once the deadline passes.
 In the event you did not receive a temporary credit, the funds will automatically appear in full in your account at this time.

 When the merchant files a representment, however, your bank will receive it in a reverse process.
 Your bank will then either request that you submit a response to the representment, or it may respond on your behalf.
 It may do so without notifying you.
 It also has the right to close the case on its own.
 If you used a Visa card, the merchant may choose to submit a second representment to rebut your response.
-In that event, a new period 30 days, known as pre-arbitration, begins.
+In that event, a new period of 30 days, known as pre-arbitration, begins.
 If afterwards the acquiring bank still does not agree to the chargeback, the issuing bank can elect to move to arbitration.

 If you used a Mastercard, the merchant has 45 days to respond.
 Should the merchant submit a representment, the cardholder then has 45 days to rebut it.
-If the issuing bank allows the cardholder to respond to the representment, the acquiring bank can elect to move directly to final stage of the chargeback process, which is arbitration.
+If the issuing bank allows the cardholder to respond to the representment, the acquiring bank can elect to move directly to the final stage of the chargeback process, which is arbitration.

 American Express and Discover® (and Diners Club International®, which it owns) employ an internal chargeback process.
 Merchants have 20 days to respond.

 The Chargeback Process: Arbitration